Inpatient Psychiatry Service

-Additionally, senior faculty members direct unit-specific case conferences on our various specialty units.
+Additional senior faculty members direct a variety of unit-specific case conferences on our various specialty units.

 Each resident will have the opportunity to rotate on all or nearly all of Mount Sinai’s specialized inpatient units in his/her first year of training, allowing exposure to different patient populations.
 Then as PGY-2s, residents return to these inpatient units in a more supervisory capacity, teaching interns and medical students, running a greater share of patient rounds and having a greater ownership of the team.
 They also provide more in-depth and advanced psychotherapeutic interventions.
 As PGY-4s, some residents also return to the inpatient floors as part of the highly-regarded “Teaching Resident” program, teaching clinical skills such as interviewing and supportive psychotherapy.

 Department of Psychiatry